 In celebration of the milestone 50th year in 2011, Chance reintroduced the Chance Rides brand in all its company marketing efforts.

-Today Chance Rides is operating on the same 40 acre facility with 300,000 sq. ft. under roof.
+Today Chance Rides is operating at the same facility with about 310,000 sq. ft. under roof.
 Currently employing over 100 skilled workers, many serving Chance Rides for more than 10 years.

 Wichita, KS is the aviation capital of the world yielding a large, highly skilled local workforce and many specialized manufacturing businesses.
 The location in the heart of America also allows easy access to customer sites, manufacturing resources and engineering expertise.